kimanikevin254/descope-gradio-auth-sso/README.md

 1. Follow along with the article to set up Descope, Okta, and obtain the necessary credentials.

+   > If you're not following along with the article, this involves [configuring Okta as the OIDC SSO provider](https://docs.descope.com/sso/sso-configuration/setup-guides/okta#how-to-configure-oidc-sso), obtaining the Client ID (Project ID) from the [OIDC default application details page](https://app.descope.com/applications/descope-default-oidc), and obtaining a Client Secret (access key) from the [Access Keys](https://app.descope.com/accessKeys) page

-2. Clone the repo:
+3. Clone the repo:

     ```bash
     git clone https://github.com/kimanikevin254/descope-gradio-auth-sso.git
     ```

-3. Create and activate a virtual environment:
+4. Create and activate a virtual environment:

     ```bash
     cd descope-gradio-auth-sso